Showing posts with label tunica. Show all posts

 Museum of Aviation in Pensacola

 We walked back upstairs, where we saw Jake's Garage, a sign for Pepis for five cents, and a Texaco sign.
-We also saw melon scales that did not work and a theater with popcorn.
+We also saw a malfunctioning melon scale and a popcorn theater.

 We saw a hall filled with plaques of honor, and one was Alan Shepard, one of the first men to walk on the moon.

 Our next stop was Big Lagoon State Park in Perdido Key, Florida.
-We were the only ones there as we walked along the boardwalk, which took us over a natural lake filled with wildlife.
+We were the only ones there as we walked along the boardwalk overlooking a natural lake teeming with wildlife.
 We saw an observation tower but did not climb it.
 We walked along the sandy beach, stopping at the water's edge.

 We ate dinner at Lambert's Restaurant, "Home of the trowed roll. "